 This is a place steeped in good ol’ fashioned Fort Worth tradition and history.
 It’s been in the same family for over 85 years and they pride themselves on giving tourists the down-home traditional fare they are looking for when visiting the city.

 This is reflected in their mural.
-It was one of the first to pop up and it holds no pretense of being anything other than a traditional depiction and celebration of Fort Worth and its history.
+It was one of the first to pop up and holds no pretense of being anything other than a traditional depiction and celebration of Fort Worth and its history.

 How to find it: the side wall of the Paris Coffee Shop